devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 Once this is all working, go to the [Canvas assignment](https://byu.instructure.com) and submit your work for the deliverable.

+> [!NOTE]
+>
+> Because you do not deploy your own backend service yet, your frontend code will not work with your production release.
+We will correct this with the [backend deployment deliverable](../deliverable7BackendDeployment/deliverable7BackendDeployment.md).

 ### Rubric

 | Percent | Item                                                                        |